matheuscscp/pimenta-judge/README.md

 $ pjudge stop
 ```

-### Important warning
+### Important hints
-`pjudge start` creates a file (`contest.bin`) to avoid future start commands from lauching the judge again and `pjudge stop` removes this file.
-So if the computer shuts down instantly (as in an energy cut), you should remove this file to start the judge again.
+* `pjudge start` creates a file inside the directory (`contest.bin`) to avoid future start commands from lauching the judge again and `pjudge stop` removes this file.
+So if the computer shuts down instantly (as in an energy cut), you should remove this file to start the judge again!
+* You can have multiple instances of `pjudge` running in the same operating system!
+* `pjudge` keeps nothing of its file structure (explained below) in memory.
+Anything you change in the directory will take effect instantly!

 ## Directory and file structure
-When you enter `pjudge install <dirname>`, `pjudge` will create the directory with the following itens:

 | Type      | Name                                            | Function              |
 | --------- | ----------------------------------------------- | --------------------- |
 | Directory | [`problems`](#directory-problems)               | Secret test cases     |